Tareq1337/Tareq1337/README.md

 ## 🧑‍💻 About Me

-I'm currently completing my _Bachelor's degree in Computer Science_ at [Bielefeld University of Applied Sciences](https://www.fh-bielefeld.de), with a focus on _software development_ and _system design_.
+I'm currently completing my _Bachelor's degree in Computer Science_ at [Bielefeld University of Applied Sciences (HSBI)](https://www.hsbi.de), with a focus on _software development_ and _system design_.

 Since **2022**, I have been working as an **IT Administrator** at the university’s data center (DVZ), where I support the IT infrastructure and digital services.

 In addition to that, I am involved in publicly funded _research projects_ related to _software engineering_ and _digital education_.
 Under the supervision of [Prof. Dr.-Ing.
-Carsten Gips](https://www.fh-bielefeld.de/personen/carsten-gips) and [Dipl.-Inform.
-Birgit Christina George](https://www.fh-bielefeld.de/personen/birgit-christina-george), I contribute to the development of [**Dungeon**](https://www.fh-bielefeld.de/freiraum-dungeon), a _Java-based learning framework_ that integrates game mechanics with educational content.
+Carsten Gips](https://www.hsbi.de/personenverzeichnis/carsten-gips) and [Dipl.-Inform.
+Birgit Christina George](https://www.hsbi.de/minden/ueber-uns/personenverzeichnis/birgit-christina-george), I contribute to the development of [**Dungeon**](https://github.com/Dungeon-CampusMinden), a _Java-based learning framework_ that integrates game mechanics with educational content.

 This project fosters interactive learning through the use of _escape rooms_ and _coding workshops_.
 It is embedded in several _innovation initiatives_ within German higher education, including **Freiraum**, **PRODUS**, and **LROD**.